Priscilla Norwood Harris

 276-935-4349, Ext.
 1225

-Professor Harris has published articles in the Women's Rights Law Reporter and the National Law Journal.
-She chairs the Faculty Recruitment Committee and also advises the Phi Alpha Delta legal fraternity and the Appalachian Women in Law.
-She has long served on the ASL Annual Gala Committee and was selected by the first-year class as Professor of the Year in 2004.
 Professor Harris formerly worked in the Elderly Advocate Program of Philadelphia's Community Legal Services office.
-She practiced civil litigation and estate planning with Reed Smith in Philadelphia and Bell Boyd in Washington, D.C.
-Prior to coming to ASL, Professor Harris operated her own law practice in Orange Park, Fla., where she concentrated on land use, environmental law, and civil-rights litigation.
+She practiced civil litigation and estate planning with Reed Smith in Philadelphia and Bell Boyd and Lloyd (now K&L Gates LLP) in Washington, D.C. as well as later working at the Michigan Court of Appeals in Detroit, Michigan.
+Prior to coming to ASL, Professor Harris operated her own law practice in Orange Park, Florida, where she concentrated on land use, environmental law, and civil-rights litigation.

 - "Undoing the Damage of the Dew," 9 Appalachian Journal of Law 53 (2009).